zandershah/notes/music140.md

 We need copyright law - intellectual property.

-- 1790s-1830s, Ammendments to the copyright laws to cover sheet music.
+- 1790s-1830s, Amendments to the copyright laws to cover sheet music.
-- The Victorial Ballad: (Queen Victoria).
+- The Victorian Ballad: (Queen Victoria).
     - appearance and social mobility is everything

-Industrial Revolusion made it so that there was now a middle class.
+Industrial Revolution made it so that there was now a middle class.
 The new middle class wanted to show off their money.
 Ways to do this are to buy luxury items (piano) and have daughters pursue "leisure" activities and women in the family does not have to work.

 - The rise of middle class to have *Parlour Songs* written specifically for middle class